The academic advising process requires building strong, mutually respectful relationships between students and their advisors.

 - regular orientation and best practices training for faculty and staff involved in advising

-Effective advising will include substantive dialogue between student and adviser on topics including:
+Effective advising will include substantive dialogue between student and advisor on topics including:

 - student plans for and progress toward achievement of the goals established for general education